 Vegetation in Everest Locale/Region

 Nepal is rich in vegetation diversity.
-The Everest region too is very much diverse in terms of vegetation and wildlife.
+The Everest region too is very diverse in terms of vegetation and wildlife.
 During the early phase of the Everest Base Camp Trekking trail, trekkers experience temperate deciduous forests.
 This vegetation belt extends from Lukla to lower Namche.
 Beyond Namche Bazaar, trekkers can experience sub-alpine and alpine vegetation.
 Areas around Gorakshep and Base Camp have Tundra vegetation.
 Therefore, the place is also an ideal place for vegetation researchers.

 People in Everest Region